 Device Attachment Rules

-Only approved DOCSIS cable modems may be used to connect to the Full Channel High-Speed Internet service.
+Only approved DOCSIS broadband modems may be used to connect to the Full Channel High-Speed Internet service.
 Modems not sold by Full Channel may not be fully supported.
 Customers who choose not to rent or purchase a Full Channel-supplied modem may be referred to their vendor for support.

 DOCSIS versions are supported as follows: